 On my seemingly unending quest to roast every vegetable that enters my kitchen, I finally got to the point where simply adding salt, pepper and olive oil just wasn’t cutting it anymore.
 I wanted…demanded something different.
 Some kind of flavor combination to wake up my bored and tired taste buds.
 I wanted something different, yet familiar.
 Something complex, yet simple.
 Something I already had on hand, but hadn’t used.
-Enter…a five spice recipe called Panch Phoron.
+Enter…a mixture of Indian spices called Panch Phoron.

 I guess what I was experiencing, was what my husband usually gets from me…I was being a huge pain in the ass to myself.
 Complicated…simple.
 Different…same.
 Not available…available.
 UGH!
 Make up your mind woman!
 I’ll never actually admit to him that I felt his pain.